06 Jul Florida Housing Forecast 2018 2019 | Real Estate Trends in Miami Orlando Tampa

 - is there a true demand for your area of work/profession?

-Some people love Florida and some don’t like it at all.
-If you could live there during the winter only, as many snowbirds from New York, Toronto, Montreal, Boston, Philadelphia, Chicago, and Washington do, it’s might be a no brainer.
-All you’d have to focus on is finding a home and getting it at a bearable price.
+A lot of people love Florida and some don’t like it at all.
+If you could live here during the winter only, as many snowbirds from New York, Toronto, Montreal, Boston, Philadelphia, Chicago, and Washington do, buying a home/condo might be a no brainer.
+All you’d have to focus on is finding a home at a bearable price.

 Florida’s $1 Trillion Dollar Economy

-Florida’s economic performance was outstanding again in 2017 which is why it was attracting so many new residents and home buyers.
+Florida’s economic performance continues in 2018 and 2019 will shine as will the US economy.
+This is why the sunshine state is attracting so many new residents and home buyers.
 Orlando’s population growth was 18% over the last and disposable income growth over the last 5 years was an amazing 12.8%.

 South Florida’s population hit 6 million for the first time, and Miami Dade hit 2.7 million residents.
 Tampa Sarasota region was in the top 10 nationally for population growth and Orlando saw 48,000 new residents arrive.